Stainless Steel Water Bottles Make Great Survival Kits

-The entire kit is .53kg or 1.2lbs and it is contained in a Fully Waterproof and fairly Damage Resistant Container.
-One of the best aspects of this kit in comparison to most purchased small survival kits is that you get a full sized Survival Knife and a 1L Water Bottle.
+The entire kit is .63kg or 1.4lbs and it is built around a Contained that is Fully Waterproof and Fairly Damage Resistant.
+One of the best aspects of this kit in comparison to most purchased small survival kits is that you get a Full Sized Survival Knife and a 1L Water Bottle.
+This will be a huge advantage when accidently stranded.
 This Kit can be easily attached semi-permanently with Tie Wraps or Hose Clamps to a Quad or Mountain Bike.
 This means it will always be there when you need it.
 It can also be carried in any other carrying case you might be travelling with in the wilderness.

 The Water Bottle's Versatility means that it has a better chance to be there when you need it.
 I hope this breakdown on what a Water Bottle Survival Kit should contain make you decide to carry more Critical Items when travelling in the Wilderness.
 Before you make your own Water Bottle Survival Kit consider when and where you may get stranded, Improvise and be ready to update and chance items as you find better equipment for this Small Survival Kit.
 Its Time to Better Prepare Yourself to face the Challenges of being Stranded in the Wilderness!

 - Survival Kit on a String